Michelangelo, Last Judgment, Sistine Chapel, fresco, 1534-1541 (Vatican City, Rome). Speakers: Dr. Steven Zucker and Dr. Beth Harris

 Historical & pictorial contexts

 The decorative program of the Sistine Chapel encapsulates the history of salvation.
 It begins with God’s creation of the world and his covenant with the people of Israel (represented in the Old Testament scenes on the ceiling and south wall), and continues with the earthly life of Christ (on the north wall).
 The addition of the Last Judgment completed the narrative.
-The papal court, representatives of the earthly church, participated in this narrative; it filled the gap between Christ’s life and his second coming.
-What is the Second Coming?
+The papal court, representatives of the earthly church, participated in this narrative; it filled the gap between Christ’s life and his Second Coming.

 Michelangelo’s Last Judgment is among the most powerful renditions of this moment in the history of Christian art.
 Over 300 muscular figures, in an infinite variety of dynamic poses, fill the wall to its edges.
 Unlike the scenes on the walls and the ceiling, the Last Judgment is not bound by a painted border.
 It is all encompassing and expands beyond the viewer’s field of vision.
 Unlike other sacred narratives, which portray events of the past, this one implicates the viewer.
 It has yet to happen and when it does, the viewer will be among those whose fate is determined.